 Quantification of active area (percentage of ROIs with at least one detected peak), correlation coefficient (80th percentile), and correlated events per minute in E16.5 and P0 cochleae. n = 17 E16.5 apical portions from 9 mice, n = 34 E16.5 basal portions from 17 mice, n = 16 P0 apical portions from 8 mice, and n =32 P0 basal portions from 16 mice, (one-way ANOVA with Tukey post-hoc; ****p < 5e-5)

-Quantification of frequency, amplitude, and duration of Ca2+ transients calculated from individual active ROIs. n values are reported in (G), (one-way ANOVA with Tukey post-hoc; ****p < 5e-5, ***p < 5e-4, *p < 0.05, all other comparisons not indicated are not significant).
+Quantification of frequency, amplitude, and duration of Ca2+ transients calculated from individual active ROIs. n values are reported in (G), (one-way ANOVA with Tukey post-hoc; ****p < 5e-5, ***p < 5e-4, *p < 0.05, all comparisons not indicated were not statistically significant).

 Figure 8.
 Correlated activation of SGNs requires P2ry1-mediated excitation of IHCs

-Individual ROI traces and time-color representation of Ca2+ transients in control (baseline) conditions from P0 basal portion of excised cochlea.
+Individual ROI traces and time-color representation of Ca2+ transients in control (baseline) conditions from the basal turn of cochlea isolated from a P0 Snap25-T2A-GCaMP6s mouse.
 Colored boxes on left correspond to same colored events on right.
 Black traces indicate ROIs with at least one detected peak (5th percentile value ± 5 SDs).
 Grey traces indicate ROIs with no detected peaks.

 Similar to A, but with application of the AMPAR and NMDAR antagonists CNQX (50 µM) and CPP (100 µM).